 To cater to international selling merchants, Shopify Plus offers the ability to open multiple Shopify Plus stores from a single subscription.
 This means that you pay Shopify the Shopify Plus fee of $2000 a month, and they provide you with up to 12 separate stores (instances) to serve separate markets (languages).
 But even if your business is not ready to move to Shopify Plus, you’re still able to open a second Shopify instance and translate your storefront.

 Every Shopify Plus store backend can only manage one currency and one language.
 So, if you decide to start selling in The Netherlands (NL), Germany (DE), France (FR), and The United Kingdom (UK), you end up with four separate stores as displayed below.
 When opening a new storefront, you choose a single currency and a single language.
 Every time you want to add a new language/currency combination, you add an extra Shopify store.
-This makes

 Image 1: Traditional Setup for Shopify Plus Merchants Opening International Stores